 I also don't do digital backgrounds.
 I prefer real backgrounds in a studio or real locations.

 Turn around for photos depends on the scope of the shoot.
-I usually email smaller jpeg versions for you to look them over and pick out the ones you like the most.
+I usually email smaller jpeg versions within 48 hours for you to look them over and pick out the ones you like the most.
 I find that this generally works better with most clients.
 Full res versions of the final photos I touch up will be supplied upon request.